siefca/attribute-filters/docs/USAGE.md

 Note that for Rails version 3 you may need to declare attribute as accessible using `attr_accessible` if you want controllers to be able to update its value through assignment passed to model.

-You may change the setter and getter for vitrtual attribute on you own, but it should be done somewhere in the code **before** the `attr_virtual` clause.
-That will allow `attr_virtual` to wrap you methods and enable tracking of changes for the attribute.
+You have to create setter and getter for virtual attributes on you own.
+It may be done before or after `attr_virtual` keyword:

 ```ruby
 class User < ActiveRecord::Base